 You may be required to provide a copy of your itinerary, indicating the dates of your tour, along with your application.

 Tipping isn’t a local custom in Mongolia; however, the bars and cafes of Ulaanbaatar are used to receiving tips from tourists.
 Use your discretion and tip if you feel like it.

 Internet access is widely available in Ulaanbaatar.
-Some cafes and coffee houses have Wi-Fi, while many hotels and guesthouses have internet connectivity.
+Some cafes have Wi-Fi, while many hotels and guesthouses have internet connectivity.
 Internet availability is far less common outside of Ulaanbaatar, so expect no access when leaving the city.

 Mobile phone coverage is generally good in Mongolia, although coverage may be patchy in remote or mountainous areas.

 Flushable, European-style toilets are common in the hotels and restaurants of Ulaanbaatar.
 Throughout the rest of the country, squat toilets are the standard, with the exception of some ger camps and homestays, where toilets may be simple holes in the ground.
 Please be aware that, in most cases, soap and toilet paper aren’t provided, so make sure you come prepared.

 Simple meal in a local restaurant = 4000 MNT

 Dinner at an international restaurant = 10,000 MNT